Pilot Study of Predicting the Timing of Events Using Horary Astrology Methods

 The context of the question determines the expected time interval.
 For example, if an astrologer predicts the date of death of a cancer patient who (according to doctors) has no more than five months to live, then we set the expected interval to five months.

-• Normalized Deviation of the Forecasted Date from the Actual Date of the Event.
+- Normalized Deviation of the Forecasted Date from the Actual Date of the Event.
 This is the difference between the predicted and actual dates of the event occurrence, divided by the number of units (days or hours) in the expected interval of event realization.
-For example, suppose an astrologer says on the 4th November that an event should occur within the next two weeks, and the event happens on the 6th November.
+For example, suppose an astrologer says an event should occur within the next two weeks on the 4th of November, and the event happens on the 6th of November.
 In that case, the deviation is 2/14 = 14%.
 We will also refer to this metric as the normalized timing error in the prediction.

 3. Research Conditions